DSchndr/gardenwrt/README.md

 ```
 build openwrt from 19005 branch or use prebuilt files from this repo.

+tip: press x to get into uboot shell :)

 replace stock uboot with the u-boot-with-spl.bin,
 it should be compatible with vendor uboot since the only change is being able to boot bigger kernels.
 (todo shrink size since 16m is REALLY big)